asaltanubes/TFG-Killing-vector-fields/Escrito final/Manifolds/manifolds.typ

 $phi.alt^(-1)_tau (p)$ is equivalent to $phi.alt_(-tau) (p)$

 = Lie derivatives

+This section is based on @smooth-manifolds-lee and @carroll2003spacetime.

 Finally after all of the mathematical conundrum we are finally ready to define the Lie derivative.
 The Lie derivative is an object that takes in a vector field